 - A profound shift in culture surrounding sexual harassment in the workplace – raising consciousness and increasing vigilence surrounding what is acceptable in the workplace.

-- Workplace activism in the mainstream – and speak up as the default response to personal issues such as sexual harassment, bullying and discrimination.
+- Workplace activism in the mainstream – and speak up as the default response to personal issues such as sexual harassment, bullying at work, and discrimination in the workplace.

 - Sexual harassment in the workplace does not follow a neat script – power dynamics within workplaces and how they relate to subjective experiences of sexual harassment have been brought to light throughout the case.
 This illustrates the need to listen to and recognise individual experiences when it comes to sensitive issues.